QUICK, EASY TO FOLLOW

 • Category Cards

-• White borders.
+• Have white borders.

-• Not worth POINTS until matched.
+• Not worth POINTS until matched!

-• Lower Half Connect Cards
+• Connect Cards - Lower Half

-• White-to-gray borders.
+• Have white-to-gray borders.

-• Labeled CONNECT at the top.
+• Say CONNECT at the top.

-• Worth 80 POINTS when matched (connected) to
+• Worth 80 POINTS when matched (connected) to the UPPER HALF of the same animal.

 • Minus Cards

-• Red borders.
+• Have red borders.

 • Display minus POINTS in the upper right corner.